 In addition on Sunday there is an 8.00am said Prayer Book Communion, an 11.30am Sung Matins and Communion (1st & 3rd Sundays) with occasional baptisms and, at 6.30pm, Sung Evensong (or Holy Communion on 4th Sundays) – both Prayer Book based.

-During the week, we have a 10am Communion Service on Wednesdays, followed by coffee and the ABC (Adults with Babies and Children) meets for chat, coffee, songs, stories and brief prayers (ABC is currently meeting at St John the Divine due to the refurbishment taking place at St Mary Magdalene – September 2017 to July 2018).
-There’s Morning Prayer at 8.30 am Tuesday to Saturday – a short (15 minute) service centred on a Bible reading and prayers for the coming day.
+During the week, we have a 10.00am Communion Service on Wednesdays, followed by coffee and the ABC (Adults with Babies and Children) meets for chat, coffee, songs, stories and brief prayers (ABC is currently meeting at St John the Divine due to the refurbishment taking place at St Mary Magdalene – September 2017 to July 2018).
+There’s Morning Prayer at 8.30am Monday to Friday – a short (15 minute) service centred on a Bible reading and prayers for the coming day.

 We aim to support one another through a variety of social events and parties as well as groups – the Christians at Work group; the Theology group; the Bible Reading group; the Poetry group; our annual Christianity Explored series and open meetings each autumn where distinguished speakers reflect on issues of faith today, e.g. Faith in the Forces; Faith in Business; Faith in the Media.
 Parish weekends and retreats are also part of our congregational and team life.

 The annual Richmond May Fair, with over 100 stalls on Richmond Green and around the church, is the largest event of its kind in the Borough and was started more than 25 years ago at St Mary Magdalene.